Max Booth III: Early life

-Booth was born July 4th, 1993 in Lake Station, Indiana.
+Booth was born July 4, 1993 in Lake Station, Indiana.
 They began writing at the age of seven as a way to cope with the death of their dog.
 Prior to being published, they were active on Storiesville.com, a website for aspiring writers to post their work and receive feedback; after the site became defunct, Booth began promoting their writing elsewhere, eventually publishing their first novel, Toxicity, in 2014.

 Career

 Following their first novel, Booth published three books between 2014 and 2016.
 Concurrently they founded the independent press Perpetual Motion Machine Publishing (later rebranded as Ghoulish Books) with then-girlfriend (later wife) Michelle.
 Booth also became the managing editor of Dark Moon Digest, a horror digest, for which Michelle served as the editor-in-chief.
 They later discontinued Dark Moon Digest and launched Ghoulish Tales in its place.

-In 2019, Booth published their fifth novel, Carnivorous Lunar Activities, Fangoria's third book under their FANGORIA Presents imprint.
+In 2019, Booth published their fifth novel, Carnivorous Lunar Activities, Fangorias third book under their FANGORIA Presents imprint.
 In 2020, they published We Need to Do Something, the basis for the film of the same name, which was filmed in secret during the COVID-19 pandemic.
 The same year, their novel Touch the Night was published by Cemetery Dance.

 As of 2024, Booth operates a bookstore called Ghoulish Books dedicated to horror novels and merchandise, located in Selma, Texas.